About Government Training Institute

 Mr. O'Connor retired from law enforcement in July of 2007 at the rank of Master Sergeant and over his years of service received numerous commendations and letters of appreciation from the department and the community he served.

-After his retirement from law enforcement Mr. O'Connor joined the Government Training Institute as a tactical instructor and quickly rose to the position of Director of Training.
+After his retirement from law enforcement Mr. O'Connor joined the Government Training Institute as a tactical instructor and quickly rose to the position of Director of Training, until 2019 when he decided to step into the Law Enforcement Liaison role and turn the training division director duties over to Scott Usry.
 Mr. O'Connor is also certified as a physical fitness trainer through International Sports Science Association and a certified trainer in body weight training through Institute of Human Performance.

 Phil Davis Tactical Instructor